RAG performance optimization

 Method 1: Constrain the output content

-If the information provided is not sufficient to answer the question, please state clearly, "Based on the existing information, I cannot answer this question."
+If the information provided is not sufficient to answer the question, state clearly, "Based on the existing information, I cannot answer this question."
 Do not invent an answer.

-This reduces the chance of the model generating hallucinations.
+This reduces the likelihood of model hallucinations.

 Method 2: Add examples

-Use the Few-Shot Prompting method to add question-and-answer examples to the prompt for the model to imitate.
+Use the few-shot prompting method to add question-and-answer examples to the prompt for the model to imitate.
 This guides the model to correctly use the retrieved knowledge.
 The following example uses Qwen-Plus.

 Prompt template